Animal Production (Swine) National Certificate II (TESDA Course)

 Trainees or students wishing to enroll in this course should possess the following requirements.

-- Able to communicate, both orally and in writting; and
+- Able to communicate, both orally and in writing

 - Physically fit and mentally healthy as certified by a Public Health Officer

-COMPETENCIES REQUIRED IN ANIMAL PRODUCTION (RUMINANTS) NC II
+COMPETENCIES REQUIRED IN ANIMAL PRODUCTION (SWINE) NC II

 This units of competency comprising this qualification include the following: